jborean93/PowerShell-ctypes/docs/en-US/about_CtypesInterface.md

 $kernel32.OpenProcess[IntPtr](0x400, $false, 1234)
 ```

 _Note: The return type was defined using the new generics syntax added in PowerShell 7.3.
-Older PowerShell versions should use the `.Returning([Type])` method instead.
+Older PowerShell versions should use the `.Returns([Type])` method instead.

 Once called, the signature for this function is stored on the `$kernel32` object and can be viewed with `Get-Member`.
 Any other functions called will also appear here.